-Make free voice or video calls, share files or send instant messages with Skype – a great way to stay connected with clients or suppliers, wherever they might be in the world.
+Make a free voice or video call, share files or send instant messages with Skype – a great way to stay connected with clients or suppliers, wherever they might be in the world.
 You can also make calls to landlines or mobiles by adding credit to your account.
-And for an additional monthly subscription, you can also set up your own landline-style number to receive calls.
+And for an additional monthly subscription, you can also set up your landline-style number to receive calls.

 7. For project collaboration: Samepage